BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 \- We use as IDE IntelliJ instead of Eclipse

 \- We use Maven dependency management, so we have to create a Maven project in IntelliJ.
-Keep in mind that Maven also creates a somewhat different project structure than is used in the original example on Tutorialspoint.
+Keep in mind that a Maven project has a somewhat different project structure than is used in the original example on Tutorialspoint.

 \- We run the application by using the imbedded tomcat server offered by the Apache tomcat maven plugin.
 This avoids having to export a WAR to a separately installed web server to be able to see the web page created by the web application.